Simple Steps to Ending Toddler Bedtime Struggles

 Your child's sleep can be disrupted if they're too hot or too cold.
 Dress your toddler in layers for maximum comfort, generally in one more layer than you would normally wear.
 Make your child's bedroom as cozy and soothing as possible.
 Install a dimmer switch on the overhead light and get a sound machine or a white noise machine to help drown out any background noise.

 Although warm and cozy bedding and stuffed animals are nice, too, make sure any objects placed in your child's bed are safe for sleeping.
-Avoid heavy pillows and big stuffed animals, since those can be a suffocation hazard, and keep battery-operated toys away as well, since leaking batteries are toxic.
+Avoid heavy pillows and big stuffed animals, since those can be a suffocation hazard, and keep battery-operated toys away as well since leaking batteries are toxic.

 Give a Bedtime Pass

-If your child gets up frequently after going to bed (for water, another hug, more blankets, less blankets — you get the idea), try creating a bedtime pass.
+If your child gets up frequently after going to bed (for water, another hug, more blankets, fewer blankets — you get the idea), try creating a bedtime pass.
 The pass can be an old credit card, a homemade coupon, or anything else you have lying around.
 Tell them that if they need something after bedtime, they can use the bedtime pass to come out one time.
 They'll likely save it for something they really want or need.

 One of our readers says, "We gave our daughter an old department store card to keep under her pillow and told her if she needed something after she was in bed, she could use her bedtime pass and come out just once.
 This has worked like a charm!
 She takes it very seriously."